In one of our recent follow-up emails with a potential prospect, we received the following response.

 In other words, what does Document360 do better that would make us move our content out of our Help desk system et al.“

 For these companies, the self-service knowledge base is more of an add-on feature.
 Their core business value is providing customer support either in the form of ticketing system or in-app/chat messaging.
-All their investments are going to be in those areas; which leaves the self-service knowledge base area pretty basic.
+All their investments are going to be in those areas; which leaves the self-service knowledge base software features area pretty basic.
 At the face of it, it will look fine, but once you reach a considerable size in terms of content, you’ll start noticing the shortfall and keep looking for alternatives.

 Switching your knowledge base (or any content like blog) from one place to another frequently is not an ideal option.
 It’s expensive, and results in lost search traffic and SERP rankings.